mathusuthan/the-data-blog/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My primary interest is in using Data, Machine Learning, Math, and Algorithms to solve business problems.
+bio: My primary interest is in using Data, Machine Learning, Math and Algorithms to solve business problems.

 interests:
 - Artificial Intelligence